vedanth2806/Mendix/README.md

 Admin
 1. Should be able to create product with the properties namely product name, price, description, product image.
-2. Admin should be able to view/create/delete a product.\
+2. Admin should be able to view/create/delete a product.
+3. Admin can import bulk products through excell sheet using Excell importer.
-3. Admin can view customer details and their payment history.
+4. Admin can view customer details and their payment history.
-4. Download the product details, payment details in the form of excell using Excell exporter marketplace module.
+5. Download the product details, payment details in the form of excell using Excell exporter marketplace module.

 Customer with login
 1. Sign-up should be done.(register the details like name, email, phone number, username and password)